 It’s becoming more difficult for you to concentrate

 You will be less productive if you hate your job.
-Employees who dislike their occupations have a harder time focusing on tasks and make more mistakes than those who enjoy their professions.
-If you can’t concentrate on anything relating to your job or have trouble concentrating during meetings, it could be a sign that you dislike or hate your job.
+Employees who dislike their occupations have a more challenging time focusing on tasks and make more mistakes than those who enjoy their professions.
+If you can’t concentrate on anything relating to your job or have trouble concentrating during meetings, it could signify that you dislike or hate your job.

 This lack of focus will make it increasingly harder for you to do your job successfully.
 It will also make other elements of your life more difficult for you to flourish in.

-If this is the case, try to discover ways to take time off from work or other approaches that can help you manage stress and keep focus throughout the day.
-You should also look at potential opportunities within your firm or elsewhere where you might be more successful.
+If this is the case, try to take some vacation time or search for other approaches that can help you manage stress, take care of your mental health, and keep focus throughout the day.
+You should also search for potential opportunities within your firm or elsewhere where you might be more successful.

 You complain a lot about work

-If you hate your job, chances are you spend a lot of time complaining about it to others outside of work.
-You may begrudgingly moan about your employer, the task itself, or even the individuals you are compelled to interact with.
-Maybe you say you’re going to leave but never do.
+If you hate your job, you spend a lot of time complaining about it to others outside of work – “I hate my job but I can’t quit”!
+You may begrudgingly moan about your company, the project itself, or even the individuals you are compelled to interact with.
+Maybe you say you’re going to leave but never follow through with your plans.
 Instead, you whine and become irritated.

-If this is the case, it may be time to have a serious conversation with your supervisor about what you truly want out of life and work.
-You may also need to have an honest dialogue with yourself about how long you can keep this job.
+If this is the case, it may be time to have a serious conversation with your supervisor about what you truly want.
+You may also need to have an honest dialogue about how long you can keep this job.

 You’re not as good at your job as you once were

-If you dislike or hate your job, the quality of your work is likely to decline.
-This is often due to the fact that when people are dissatisfied with their tasks, they are less proactive and effective in performing them well.
+If you dislike or hate your role, the quality of your work is likely to decline.
+This is often because when people are dissatisfied with their tasks, they are less proactive and effective in performing them well.

 You have the Sunday Night Blues, every day